Linear Dependency of Translations and Square Integrable Representations: Introduction

 is a time-frequency equation, where $a_k, b_k \in \mathbb{R}, f \in L^2(\mathbb{R})$ and $h \colon \mathbb{R} \rightarrow \mathbb{R}$ is a nontrivial function.
 The case $h(t) = t$ corresponds to the Heisenberg group and $h(t) = e^t$ corresponds to the affine group.

+Now suppose that $G$ is a group that has an irreducible representation related to \eqref{eq:timefreqequ}.
 Rosenblatt wondered if there existed a nontrivial $f \in L^2(\mathbb{R})$ that satisfied equation \eqref{eq:timefreqequ}, then this $f$ could be used to produce a nonzero $F \in L^2(G)$ with a linear dependency among its left translations.
 He then showed \cite[Proposition 3.1]{Rosenblatt08} that there exists a nonzero $f \in L^2(\mathbb{R})$ that satisfies the following time-frequency equation

 where $C$ is a constant.
 This time-frequency equation corresponds to the affine group $A$ case since $h(t) = e^t$.
 This offers some hope that there might be a nonzero function in $L^2(A)$ that has a linear dependency among its left translations.
 However, there is no clear principle that can be used to show the existence of such a function given a nontrivial $f$ that satisfies \eqref{eq:timefreqaffine}.
 Using the proof of the existence of $f$ that satisfies \eqref{eq:timefreqaffine} as a guide, a nonzero $F$ in $L^2(A)$ with linearly dependent left translations was shown to exist \cite[Proposition 3.2]{Rosenblatt08}.